 Only a small fraction of Cape Cod's cranberry crop is dry harvested.
 So having a chance to see this process is an extra-special experience (IMHO)!

 No flooding is involved with this method.
-Just the opposite.
+Actually, it's just the opposite.
 For a successful dry harvest, the berries must be free of moisture.

 The farmers use a picker machine to "comb" the berries from the vines and deposit them into a container.